kdeldycke/awesome-iam/readme.md

 - [In Search For a Perfect Access Control System](https://goteleport.com/blog/access-controls/) - The historical origins of authorization schemes.
 Hints at the future of sharing, trust and delegation between different teams and organizations.

-- [AWS IAM Roles, a tale of unnecessary complexity](https://infosec.rodeo/posts/thoughts-on-aws-iam/) - The history of fast-growing AWS explains how the current scheme came to be, and how it compares to GCP's resource hierarchy.

 - [GCP's IAM syntax is better than AWS's](https://ucarion.com/iam-operation-syntax) - The minutiae of permission design in GCP improves the developer's experience.

 - [Semantic-based Automated Reasoning for AWS Access Policies using SMT](https://d1.awsstatic.com/Security/pdfs/Semantic_Based_Automated_Reasoning_for_AWS_Access_Policies_Using_SMT.pdf) - Zelkova is how AWS does it.
 This system perform symbolic analysis of IAM policies, and solve the reachability of resources according user's rights and access constraints.
 Also see the higher-level [introduction given at re:inforce 2019](https://youtu.be/x6wsTFnU3eY?t=2111).